 Positive externalities are very closely linked to the idea of public goods.
 These goods and services have a huge positive externality on society at large, like police protection.

 However, all goods and services that produce positive externality might not compulsorily be a public good.
 The government’s investment in education facilities in the country has tremendous positive effects on society’s general fabric.
-Although private companies invest in these societal causes, it might not be a large scale to cater to all the individuals collectively.
+Although private companies invest in these societal causes, it might be a marginal benefit to cater to all the individuals collectively.

 One of the most viable and potential solutions to the problem arising out of public goods and their consumption is the inculcation of ‘reciprocity motive.’
 It is extremely useful, especially in smaller groups of people.
 Reciprocity in the sense that, developing to contribute to a cooperative individual or an agency aiming at public welfare and wants to implant goodness in the society.

-Another potential solution to these problems can be that of defining clearly what property rights are.
+Another potential solution to these problems can be that of defining clearly what property rights are or by government intervention.
 For example, an activity aimed at collective good like cleaning a polluted river can include a free-rider problem if there is a single lake owner.
 In the case of a single owner, he can charge a fee from fishermen, boaters, or people using it for recreation and other lake beneficiaries.

 Contractual Agreements are also used as a potential solution to public goods’ problems and the externalities they create.
 The free-rider issues that come with it can be solved by having these contractual agreements in place.